k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 # TDM - Reference Implementation

-<a href="https://www.k2view.com/products/test-data-management/" target="_blank">TDM</a> enables users to extract reference tables from several source environments.
+<a href="https://www.k2view.com/products/test-data-management/" target="_blank">TDM</a> enables users to extract Reference tables from several source environments.
 TDM 7.6 stores the Reference tables in a dedicated LU: TDM_Reference.
 Each Reference table is stored as a separate LUI.
 The LUI contains the following:

 [LU name]|[source environment name]|[version id]|[table name]

 For example:  Customer|SRCLocalDebug|ALL|DEVICESTABLE2017

 This enables saving different versions of a Reference table and source environment into Fabric.
-Lastly, TDM enables the creation and execution of TDM load tasks in order to get the reference data from Fabric and load them into the target environment.
+Lastly, TDM enables the creation and execution of TDM load tasks in order to get the Reference data from Fabric and load them into the target environment.

 Notes: